 In essence, making the effort to look after yourself will make you feel good, and the better you feel about yourself, the better you’ll feel about other areas in your life whether it’s your family, your work or your relationships with others.

-10 ways to practice self-care when working from home
+10 ways to practice self-care when you work from home

 3) Have a dedicated work area if you have space in your house, preferably somewhere you can just close off at the end of the day so you don’t have to see your work stuff once you finish at the end of the day.
 A separate workspace is really good so you have a clear divide between your work and home life.
 Try and work in an area with plenty of natural light.

 And if you can’t have a dedicated space to work then make sure you pack up at the end of the day.
-I work from my dining room table and I always pack up at the end of the day, even if I’d just be unpacking it again in the morning.
-To me, it’s worth the extra five minutes at each end of the day to not see my laptop and piles of work when I don’t need to be seeing it.
+I used to work from my dining room table when I first started working from home and I always packed up everything at the end of the day, even though I knew I’d just be unpacking it again in the morning.
+To me, it was worth the extra five minutes at each end of the day to not see my laptop and piles of work when I don’t need to be seeing it.

 4) Clean and declutter your area each morning before you start your working day because I genuinely feel better in myself if the space I’m working in is clear.
-If it’s not then I feel uncomfortable and want to take the time to tidy, it just irritates and distracts me so I get it done before I start my day,
+Any mess or clutter just makes me irritated and it distracts me so I might as well set myself up for success for the day and start from a happy place of tidiness! 😂

 5) Stick to your usual schedule and make sure you take your breaks and lunches.
 Easier said than done when you’re working from home because it’s really tempting just to work through if you’re at home – I’m speaking from personal experience here as there have been times when I’ve just got into the zone at the start of the day and all of a sudden it’s time to finish.
 I try and set an alarm on my phone now for my lunch just so I have a reminder!